pygumby/spring-boot-sample-app/README.md

 ### Usage

-Make sure you have Java and Gradle installed, then navigate into the project root directory and do `gradle test` to make sure everything is fine.
+Make sure you have Java (8 or newer) and Gradle (2.3 or newer) installed, then navigate into the project root directory and do `gradle test` to make sure everything is fine.
 In case some tests fail, information is provided in the file `build/reports/tests/test/index.html`.
 In order to start the app, do `gradle bootRun`.

-#### Implemented features

 Once the app is running, you can issue HTTP requests to the server at `http://localhost:8080/`.

+#### Requesting a user's score

-Requesting the popularity score of a GitHub user, e.g., @ypsy, can be done with a GET request to the route `score`:
+Requesting the popularity score of a GitHub user, e.g., @ypsy, can be done with a `GET` request to the route `score`, e.g.:

 ````http
 GET http://localhost:8080/score?login=ypsy
 ````

 At the time of this writing, @ypsy had one follower and followed two users himself.
 Based on this, his popularity score was `0.04040404040404041`.
 A popularity score is a number between 0 and 1.
 Rounded and multiplied by 100, @ypsy's score can be interpreted as 4%.
-This is what the JSON response looks like:
+This is what the JSON response to the above request looks like:

 ````json
 {